MLandML/MLandML/README.md

 - 👋 Hi, I’m @MLandML
-- 👀 I’m interested in Entrepreneurship and startup
+- 👀 I’m interested in Entrepreneurship and startups
 - 🌱 I’m currently learning machine learning and very much interested in neural networks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects involving deep learning.
 - 📫 How to reach me email: scihou3922@gmail.com

 <!---